Boca Grande Area Tarpon Fishing

 Instead I choose to hunt the tarpon other places.
 The beaches, flats, bays and backcountry offer an unmatched light tackle experience far away from the mass chaos of Boca Grande Pass.

-Leaving out of centrally located Boca Grande, I fish the beaches from Captiva to Sarasota all of the way to the rivers in the back of Charlotte Harbor.
+I fish the beaches from Captiva to Anna Maria all of the way to the rivers in the back of Charlotte Harbor.

 The relentless pursuit of these magnificent fish has been my lifelong passion.
 Although my fascination for these fish started in my childhood, I have been guiding full time since 1992.
 For 30 years I have made a full time living catching tarpon far away from the crowds.